-Buying a house, even if it is a second-hand property is one of life’s biggest and most momentous moments and an important financial decision.
+Buying a house, even if it is a second-hand property is one of life’s biggest and most momentous moments.
+It is an important financial decision.
 So you of course want to make sure it is the right decision and that the house you are buying is problem-free and will not cost you more in repairs and other odd jobs as the years go by.

 There are fewer chances of this happening if it is a new-build; however, a lot of people buy properties that are years old and have been lived in by other families.
 It is with a second-hand property that one must be more careful, to ensure the structure and foundation are still solid and problem-free.

-This is why I have compiled a list of things to look for when buying a second-hand property, to ensure you are not stuck with damaged walls or leaking roofs and extra expenses later on.
+This is why I have compiled a list of things to look for when buying a second-hand property.
+This ensures that you are not stuck with damaged walls or leaking roofs and extra expenses later on.

 Issues of a Second-Hand Property